kani215/2019-PythonNote-Algorithm/README.md

 # PythonNote
 This is the record that I studied Python (2019.03~)

-This folder has two folder in detail.
+This folder has many folders in detail.

-One consists of basic grammer note.
-The other one consists if more immediat note.